panoptic-labs/docs/docs/developers/V1.0/contract.CollateralTracker.md

 ### withdraw

 Redeem the amount of shares required to withdraw the specified amount of assets.

-We can only use this standard 4626 withdraw function if the user has no open positions.
+*We can only use this standard 4626 withdraw function if the user has no open positions.*

-*Shares are burned and assets are sent to the LP ('receiver').*
+*Shares are burned and assets are sent to the LP (`receiver`).*

 ```solidity